apache/www-site/content/foundation/marks/services.md

 Note that this does not generally apply to our "Apache" trademark; use of that mark in services names that may be confusingly similar to any Apache project or product or service is **not** allowed.
-The Apache brand is important to all Apache projects, and is special to our organization, as well as being the primary way that consumers discover our projects and products.
+The Apache brand is important to all Apache projects, is special to our organization and is the primary way that consumers discover our projects and products.

 You may also be interested in reading our closely related [Third Party Domain Name Branding Policy](/foundation/marks/domains).